No percolation at criticality on certain groups of intermediate growth: Introduction

 Once we know that the phase transition is non-trivial, the next question is to determine what happens when $p$ is exactly equal to the critical value $p_c$.
 This is a much more delicate question.
-Indeed, the best known open problem in percolation (and arguably in probability theory) is to prove that critical percolation on the $d$-dimensional hypercubic lattice $\Z^d$ does not contain any infinite clusters almost surely for every $d\geq 2$.
+Indeed, one of the most important open problems in percolation theory is to prove that critical percolation on the $d$-dimensional hypercubic lattice $\Z^d$ does not contain any infinite clusters almost surely for every $d\geq 2$.
 This problem was solved in two dimensions by Russo in 1981 \cite{russo1981critical}, and for all $d\geq 19$ by Hara and Slade in 1994 \cite{hara1994mean}.
 More recently, Fitzner and van der Hoftstad \cite{fitzner2015nearest} sharpened the methods of Hara and Slade to solve the problem for all $d\geq 11$.
 It is expected that this method can in principle, and with great effort and ingenuity, be pushed to handle all $d\geq 7$, while dimensions $3,4,5,$ and $6$ are expected to require new approaches.
 Similar results for other Euclidean lattices have been obtained in \cite{MR1124831,MR1144091,MR3503025}.

-In their highly influential paper \cite{bperc96}, Benjamini and Schramm proposed a systematic study of percolation on general \emph{transitive} graphs, that is, graphs for which the action of the automorphism group on the vertex set has a single orbit (i.e., graphs for which any vertex can be mapped to any other vertex by a symmetry of the graph), and more generally on \emph{quasi-transitive graphs}, for which there are only finitely many orbits.
+In their highly influential paper \cite{bperc96}, Benjamini and Schramm proposed a systematic study of percolation on general \textbf{transitive} graphs, that is, graphs for which the action of the automorphism group on the vertex set has a single orbit (i.e., graphs for which any vertex can be mapped to any other vertex by a symmetry of the graph), and more generally on \textbf{quasi-transitive graphs}, for which there are only finitely many orbits.
 Prominent examples of transitive graphs include Cayley graphs of finitely generated groups.
 The following is among the most important of the many outstanding conjectures that they formulated.

 \begin{conjecture}[Benjamini and Schramm 1996] Let $G$ be a quasi-transitive graph.
 If $p_c(G)<1$ then critical Bernoulli bond percolation on $G$ has no infinite clusters almost surely. \end{conjecture}